AttackOfTheMoons/starter-hugo-research-group/content/event/_index.md

 ---
-title: Recent & Upcoming Events
+title: Current Projects in the Lab

 # Listing view
 view: compact